 What does this have to do with paleoconservative, or traditional conservatism - that thing way on the fringe that sees the Republican party and mainstream 'conservatives' as useful idiots in the progressive agenda?
 Everything!

 I think CJay Engel suggested recently in an article I cannot locate that at every step of the progressive advance, mainstream conservatives have been just a step behind, building nice roads and structures to support what the progressives have done.
 What we have come to know as 'conservatism' in America, the talking heads, the pundits, the massive organizations and think tanks; all of these are tragically flawed.
 None of them look back and ask real questions about what went wrong, what policies and programs have been adopted, no matter how long ago, that are damaging to culture, tradition, and families that we might actually fight to repeal.
 Their fight has been about the day to day, small things, rudderless and foundationless notions.
 They continually lose because they abandoned the foundations of conservatism.

-If we are to save America, and perhaps this is not within God's plan, we have but a duty to try, it will never happen with the current leadership, ideas, and programs of Conservative., Inc. There is little left of what was, nothing much left of the good.
+If we are to save America, and perhaps this is not within God's plan, we have but a duty to try, it will never happen with the current leadership, ideas, and programs of ordinary politics.
+There is little left of what was, nothing much left of the good.
 What are we conserving?
 Look about, it has almost all been burnt down.

 In these times, our calling is to become courageous.
 Protestant Christianity was a permanent thing of American culture, we simply do not exist as Americans without that influence.
 Reformed Protestantism was the foundation of that Christianity.